The Do’s and Don’ts of Being Sick: Surviving the Cold and Flu Season

 Don’t Waste Time with Zinc, Antibiotics, or Vitamin C

 Unfortunately, there isn’t much good evidence that connects vitamin C and zinc to treating the common cold.
 Zinc and vitamin C are preventive measures.
 They can be useful for keeping you from getting sick in the first place, but once you’re sick, you’re probably better off utilizing other things.
-However, it certainly won’t harm you to take vitamin C.
+However, it certainly won’t harm you to take vitamin C. It’s a water-soluble vitamin, which means that any excess will leave the body through the urine.
+This also means that if you’re consuming those drink mixes with megadoses of vitamin C, you’re probably just peeing out most of that vitamin C. If you like those mixes, we recommend consuming only half of it or less in a day, sick or not sick.

 Antibiotics are specifically designed to kill bacteria, not viruses.
-So they’re completely useless against a cold or any other viral infection.
+So they’re useless against a cold or any other viral infection.
 You’d just be destroying your gut bacteria for no reason.

 Don’t Smoke